American Dad! has the department stores C. J. Neppey (J. C. Penney), Big Buy (Best Buy), and CostGo (Costco).

 Similar dialogue appeared in "Cool Hand Peter", which is currently the page quote:

 Peter: Boy, I feel like I haven't eaten in a week.
 Hey, if we pass a McDaniel's or a Burger Queen, let's hop out.
 Quagmire: Oh, that's right.
 We're on television.
 Joe: Oh, I'd love a flame-broiled Bopper!
-Quagmire: This is so frustrating.
+Quagmire: So frustrating.
 We all know what we're talking about!

 Joe: I put in a call from the McDaniel's payphone while you guys were getting that nine-piece Chicken McFingers and those Diet Conks and those Fresh Fries.
 Quagmire: Oh, come o- Th-they don'town French fries!